CSE581

 TAs Office Hours are posted and updated on BRIGHTSPACE an mailed to all students

-TAs Office Location
+TAs Office Location:

-In person: 2126 OLD CS Building
+2126 OLD CS Building

 COURSE TEXTBOOKS